BhargavaSharabha/ReactNative-MapBoxAddress/README.md

 ### Common Issues

 1. **"Geocoding failed" error**
-   - Check your MapBox access token
+   - Check your MapBox access token in the `.env` file
+   - Verify the token is valid and has the correct permissions
-   - Verify internet connectivity
+   - Ensure internet connectivity
-   - Ensure the address is valid
+   - Verify the address is valid

 2. **Map not displaying**
    - Check if react-native-maps is properly installed
-   - Verify MapBox token has map permissions
+   - Verify MapBox token has map permissions (`styles:read`, `styles:tiles`)
+   - Ensure the `.env` file is in the project root

 3. **Autocomplete not working**
-   - Check MapBox API quota
+   - Check MapBox API quota (free tier: 50,000 requests/month)
    - Verify network connectivity
+   - Ensure the token has `geocoding` permissions

+4. **Environment variables not loading**
+   - Make sure the `.env` file is in the project root directory
+   - Verify the file is named exactly `.env` (not `.env.txt` or similar)
+   - Restart the development server after creating the `.env` file

 ### Debug Mode